Lena – Liebe meines Lebens: Production

 The taste for telenovelas in Germany can be attributed in a large measure to the airing of some of the finest Latin American telenovelas such as Sinha Moca and Isaura.
 The German experiment got to an unsteady start.
 The production of two telenovelas, Alisa – Folge deinem Herzen and its sequel Hanna - Folge deinem Herzen, were both received less than enthusiastically by viewers, who saw the plot as being two closely aligned and with nothing new or challenging.
 In this climate, the ZDF channel partnered with Endemol to adapt the Argentine telenovela Don Juan y Su Bella Dama.
 The result, originally named Lena - Melodien der Liebe, found its German developer with Günter Overmann and his writing team, who promised to create something new in the flavorless German telenovela world, while retaining the warm and humane style of most of the ZDF telenovelas.
 The production started on June 30, 2010 in Cologne.
 Most of the scenes were shot at the MMC Studios in Hürth, Schloss Gymnich and in downtown Cologne.

-Even though the show is an adaption from the Argentine original, a few parts have been changed to suit German audiences.
+Even though the show is an adaptation from the Argentine original, a few parts have been changed to suit German audiences.
 Producer Quirin Berg observed that these changes needed to be made especially because the original was a primetime format in which social violence played a large part.
 Another consideration, according to Berg, was the need to adapt the storyline and scenes to suit European and in particular German audiences.
 There was also the need to adapt certain socio-political and socio-economic aspects of the original to reflect the standards of realism in art and film both in Germany and the rest of western Europe.